mathew-j-davis/shuttle/readme.md

 ## Overview

+WARNING THIS SOFTWARE IS EXPERIMENTAL FOR MY PERSONAL USE, INFORMATION AND CODE HERE ARE MY PERSONAL NOTES THEY ARE NOT ADVICE OR RECOMMENDATIONS
+THIS IS UNTESTED, NO GUARANTEES OR WARRANTEES
+YOU ARE RESPONSIBLE FOR YOUR OWN ACTIONS

 Shuttle is a secure file transfer and scanning utility designed to safely move files between directories while performing malware scanning.
 It features:

 - On-demand malware scanning using Microsoft Defender and ClamAV